slack-ruby/slack-ruby-client/README.md

 ### Web Client

-The Slack Web API allows you to build applications that interact with Slack in more complex ways than the integrations we provide out of the box.
+The Slack Web API allows you to build applications that interact with Slack.
 For example, send messages with [chat_PostMessage](https://api.slack.com/methods/chat.postMessage).

 ```ruby
 client = Slack::Web::Client.new